 In each of these situations, Sartno rightly works against application of a “car for hire” exclusion.

-Contrast this result with the Third Circuit’s decision in Nationwide Mut.
-Ins.
-Co. v.
-Brophy.
+Contrast this result with the Third Circuit’s decision in Nationwide v.
+Brophy, 371 Fed.
+Appx.
+(3rd Cir.
+2010).
 The Court affirmed summary judgment for Nationwide on the basis of a similar exclusion.
 Brophy claimed UIM benefits from her insurer after she was injured while operating her employer’s vehicle.
 Her primary purpose for driving was delivering mail for a fee.
-Unlike Sartno, the post office’s customers paid for mail collection, transport and delivery.
+Unlike in Sartno, the post office’s customers paid for mail collection, transport and delivery.
 There was only one reasonable interpretation of the exclusion.
 Thus, Brophy could not collect UIM benefits.

 In Brosovic v.
-Nationwide Mut.
-Ins.
-Co., the Superior Court upheld a denial of PIP benefits based on a use for hire exclusion.
+Nationwide, the Superior Court upheld a denial of PIP benefits based on a use for hire exclusion.
 Brosovic, a delivery driver, was injured while lifting a box in the back of his employer’s van.
 The Court rejected the driver’s argument that the exclusion did not apply because he did not directly receive a fee.
 There were no words in the policy exclusion that supported this argument.

 In a non-precedential 2004 decision, the Third Circuit held in Progressive Northern Ins.
 Co. v.
 Edmunds that Progressive could not avoid coverage under a vehicle for hire exclusion.
-Edmunds was using his personal vehicle to deliver two cases of beer while heading home from work (what was his job?).
+Edmunds was using his personal vehicle to deliver two cases of beer while heading home from work.
+He was a partner in a beer distributorship.
 This was done as a favor for a personal friend and there was no delivery fee.
+The friend performed odd jobs for the distributorship.
 The Court determined that this was an isolated incident and it did not trigger the exclusion for carrying persons or property for compensation.